hunterdyar/hdyarblog/content/blog/posts/methods-for-custom-packages/_index.md

 Instead of adding the package by a git url, you skip the package manager, and add a git [submodule](https://www.atlassian.com/git/tutorials/git-submodule).

 Pros: You can edit the files and manage it as a 'prope' remote package.
+Pros: You can use multiple branches to keep project-unique changes separate, before (perhaps) safely merging.

 Cons: You must use git for your base project in order to use the submodule.
 Also, git submodules are very annoying, and can cause plenty of git headaches. *(Note: I like [Fork](https://git-fork.com/), a git UI that makes some of the more tedious git things, like rebasing or submodules, much easier).*

 ![@AenderLara on Twitter https://twitter.com/AenderLara/status/1653165910293659656](./devvsartist.png)